dolphInformatic37/Multi_File_Manag3r/README.md

 ## Usage

-1. Run the Python script:
+1. Run the Python script
-python Multi_File_Manag3r.py
 2. Select a directory containing the files you want to manage.
 3. Enter a prefix, suffix, and/or infix as desired.
 4. Click the "Rename" button to apply the changes.